witzulu/MyDagboek/README.md

 ## Status

-Currently this app is not working the frontend shows and the authentication is setup but i have not implemented all the features yet.
+    Currently not implemented all the features yet.
-I am currently working on.

-    > Refactor Themes(currently only light stable)